storefront-x/storefront-x/docs/guide/getting-started.md

 ## Configuration

 The most important file in the Storefront X project is `storefront-x.config.js`.
-This files specifies which modules are enabled and which order they are loaded.
+This file specifies which modules are enabled and in which order they are loaded.

 :::warning
 Every time you change `storefront-x.config.js`, you will need to restart development server/rebuild the application.